 If you want to have a successful day, you can follow some tried and true methods.
-These include finishing your most important work first.
+These include scheduling your most important work first.
 Stick to a morning routine — take the time to reflect — and avoiding burnout.

 You can step-up your calendar game in 2020 by starting to color code your calendar for optimal success.